EvoMaster: A Tool For Automatically Generating System-Level Test Cases

 Use in Industry

 Several enterprises use EvoMaster to fuzz their Web APIs.
 We do few academia-industry collaborations (see more info here), where we help test engineers to apply EvoMaster on their systems, as long as we can then report on such experience.
-Example of Fortune 500 companies using EvoMaster are:
+Examples of Fortune 500 companies using EvoMaster are:

 Videos